siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

   conan graph info . -f json > dep.json

     * file name should end with dep.json as appSettings.json is configured to pick files with .dep.json suffix

+    *  user can change the file pattern if required in the app settings

   * **Project Type :**  **Debian & Alpine**